blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 </Note>

 This project is a [remote patient monitoring](https://blues.com/remote-patient-monitoring/) device that catches missed doses before they become clinical events.
-A Blues Notecard Cell+WiFi riding on a Notecarrier CX wakes every 30 seconds, reads seven snap-action micro-switches inside a standard weekly pillbox, and uploads a cellular event to Notehub **each time a compartment lid is detected open during a scheduled 30-second poll** — no WiFi configuration, no smartphone, and nothing for the patient to set up.
+A Blues Notecard Cell+WiFi riding on a Notecarrier CX wakes every 30 seconds, reads seven snap-action micro-switches inside a standard weekly pillbox, and uploads a cellular event to the [Blues Notehub](https://blues.com/notehub/) cloud service **each time a compartment lid is detected open during a scheduled 30-second poll** — no WiFi configuration, no smartphone, and nothing for the patient to set up.

 ## 1. Project Overview